utkarsh2299/language_parser_using_transformer/README.md

 ## Project Overview

 This project is an experiment aimed at training a Machine Learning (ML) model to accurately parse new words into their phonetic representations.
 The model is trained using a curated and verified dataset of words and their corresponding phonetic outputs.
 Over time, the model learns to generalize and correctly represent new words in a phonetic format.
+Example:
+यूट्यूब : y U ट y U b
+ब्लास्ट : b l A s ट
+अट्टालिका : a ट ट A l i k A

 ## Getting Started